 Upon reaching Perth International Airport, we headed towards Swan Valley with our pre-booked rented car.
 We basked in the scenic countryside view as we drove past hills, vineyards and green pastures with sheeps and cows grazing the grass contentedly.

-Located just 25 minutes from the airport, the self-contained cottage of Settlers Rest Farmstay exudes the charm of a classic Victorian home set amidst a large private farm.
+Located just 25 minutes from the airport, the self-contained cottage of Settlers Rest Farmstay exuded the charm of a classic Victorian home set amidst a large private farm.
 According to the owner, Corrine Reside, the 100-year old house was rebuilt and restored to resemble the true Australian architectural farm cottage of the 20th century.
-This unique country home is tastefully decorated with yesteryear furniture, photos and antique pieces, complemented by the comfort of modern amenities.
+This unique country home was tastefully decorated with yesteryear furniture, photos and antique pieces, complemented by the comfort of modern amenities.
 Don’t be alarmed to see a rusty treasure chest box and a coal-fired stove adorning the ambience around the house.
-On cold nights, the authentic wood fireplaces in the living area and master bedroom work well to keep us warm.
+On cold nights, the authentic wood fireplaces in the living area and master bedroom worked well to keep us warm.

 ANIMALS IN THE FARM